2022 Hungarian parliamentary election: Electoral system

 The 199 members of the National Assembly are to be elected by mixed-member majoritarian representation with two methods; 106 are elected in single-member constituencies by first-past-the-post voting, with the remaining 93 elected from a single nationwide constituency mostly by proportional representation, via a partially compensatory system (a hybrid of parallel voting and mixed single vote).
 The electoral threshold is set at 5%, although this is raised to 10% for coalitions of two parties and 15% for coalitions of three or more parties.
-Seats are to be allocated using the d'Hondt method.
-The electoral district borders show malapportionment, The Economist noting that constituency boundaries are drawn by the governing party and have been allowed to vary in population by 35%, resulting in Fidesz receiving 6% more of the vote in seats with fewer than 70,000 voters than seats with at least 80,000 voters in the 2014 elections (in 2010 there was little such difference).
+Seats are allocated using the d'Hondt method.

-Since 2014, each of the Armenian, Bulgarian, Croatian, German, Greek, Polish, Romani, Romanian, Rusyn, Serbian, Slovak, Slovenian, and Ukrainian ethnic minorities can win one of the 93 party lists seats if they register as a specific list and reach a lowered quota of $\frac{1}{4 \times 93}=\frac{1}{372}\approx0.27\%$ of the total of party list votes.
-Each minority is able to send a minority spokesman – without the rights of a MP – to the National Assembly, if the list does not reach this lowered quota.
+The governing party is allowed to draw the boundaries of the single-member constituencies, and the boundaries were gerrymandered by the Fidesz government prior to the 2014 elections.
+The redrawing was done in a way that smaller constituencies (with fewer than 70,000 voters) had higher concentrations of Fidesz voters than larger constituencies (over 80,000 voters), meaning fewer votes were required to elect Fidesz constituency candidates.
+In 2010, seats varied in population by 35%.

+Since 2014 each of the Armenian, Bulgarian, Croatian, German, Greek, Polish, Romani, Romanian, Rusyn, Serbian, Slovak, Slovenian, and Ukrainian ethnic minorities can win one of the 93 party lists seats if they register as a specific list and reach a lowered quota of $\frac{1}{4 \times 93}=\frac{1}{372}\approx0.27\%$ of the total of party list votes.
+Each minority is able to send a minority spokesman – without the rights of an MP – to the National Assembly, if the list does not reach this lowered quota.
 Due to internal disputes, the National Self-Government of Romani did not participate in the election.

 Parties and coalitions

-The following parties are represented in the National Assembly, or are commonly included in public opinion polling:
+The following parties were represented in the National Assembly, or have commonly included in public opinion polling: